 - Palancar Gardens at the north end of the reef is shallow and features gorgeous caverns.
 This is a novice-to-intermediate level dive, which means it’s one of the best introductions to Palancar Reef scuba diving.
 Like Costeau, you’ll soon be in love.

 - Another novice level dive, the labyrinthine Little Caves area is home to amazing passageways, canyons and tunnels.
-As you explore, you’ll be surrounded by dazzlingly colorful coral.
+As you explore, you’ll be surrounded by dazzlingly colourful coral.

 - Ready for something more advanced?
 For more experienced divers, Deep Palancar offers pristine natural beauty and an array of marine life at up to 120 feet below the surface.